Mohamedgalil/plug-and-bench/Benchmark Engineering Tool/example/README.md

 1. Import all projects (under https://github.com/Mohamedgalil/plug-and-bench/tree/master/Benchmark%20Engineering%20Tool/example) into a SmartMDSD workspace
 2. Install the `ComponentHoleLocalizer/install_dependencies.sh`
 3. Follow Part I Step 4 to add the integration dependencies to the CMAKE of ComponentBenchmarkHoleLocalizer
-4. Place the benchmark images in a folder, and point to these images in `ComponentDatabase` under ComponentDatabase/smartsoft/src/SendDatabaseAnswHandler.cc
+4. Place the benchmark images in a folder, and point to these images in `ComponentDatabase` under `ComponentDatabase/smartsoft/src/SendDatabaseAnswHandler.cc`
-5. In `ComponentBenchmarkHoleLocalizer` under `ComponentBenchmarkHoleLocalizer/smartsoft/src/Activity3.cc`, define the location of the model (`____.standardized_problem`) and where the output report should be saved
+5. In `ComponentBenchmarkHoleLocalizer` under `ComponentBenchmarkHoleLocalizer/smartsoft/src/Activity3.cc`, define the location of the model (`.standardized_problem` file) and where the output report should be saved
 4. Build and compile all projects using SmartMDSD CMAKE and build icons (figure below), recommended in the following order:
 ``` BenchmarkLib (using Part I step 2) > CommHoleLocalizer > CommHoleLocalizerBenchmark > ComponentDatabase > ComponentHoleLocalizer > ComponentBenchmarkHoleLocalizer ```
 ![smartmdsd_button](https://owncloud.fraunhofer.de/index.php/s/2nbdyfs9GpMfutp/download)